Percent-level constraints on baryonic feedback with spectral distortion measurements: Results and Discussion

 \subsection{Parameter dependence}

 We first explore how $\langle y\rangle$ and $\langle T_e\rangle$ depend on individual feedback parameters with the remaining ones (as well as $\sigma_8$ and $\Omega_m$) fixed.
 In Fig.~\ref{fig:1P}, we show as blue markers the measurements from the CAMELS 1P set, rescaled such that, their value at the fiducial point, is equal to that from the corresponding large box (indicated by the red crosses).
 The blue lines in Fig.~\ref{fig:1P} are evaluations of the trained neural nets.
 Agreement between the 1P results and the neural nets is generally better for SIMBA, because the observables depend much more strongly on the feedback parameters than in IllustrisTNG.
 For IllustrisTNG, there are substantial differences, although in many cases the qualitative trends are similar in 1P and the neural nets.
 As we have argued before, we believe that generally the neural nets are more robust since they marginalize over the simulation initial conditions.
 However, this may not be true for some of the cases in IllustrisTNG for which the dependence is comparatively weak, because the neural net may have little incentive to accurately capture this dependence.
-There is, however, a strong counterargument against this hypothesis.
+There are, however, strong counterarguments against this hypothesis.
 It seems clear from the SIMBA panels that in almost all cases the SN and AGN parameter pairs each work in the same direction.
 This behaviour is mirrored in IllustrisTNG, also in the cases where strong deviations from the 1P set are observed.
 We emphasize that our neural net architecture has no implicit preference for grouping the parameters in such a way.
+Furthermore, we have evidence that the initial conditions for the 1P set happen to be somewhat anomalous.
+Visually, this manifests itself by the presence of an unusally large void in the $z=0$ density field.
+More quantitatively, this can be seen in Fig.~\ref{fig:PIXIEcov}, where the 1P data points (for both IllustrisTNG and SIMBA) tend to fall at higher $\langle T_e \rangle$ than the mean trend in the LH set.
+Finally, as mentioned in Sec.~\ref{sec:nn:training}, we have performed a non-trivial null-test on the trained networks which is passed satisfactorily (after correcting for sample variance in the case of IllustrisTNG).
 Thus, we believe that in fact for all cases the neural nets are closer to reality than the 1P set.